Same-sex relationship: Same-sex sexuality

-Types of relationships vary from one couple to the next.
-As in heterosexual relationships, some same-sex relationships are meant to be temporary, casual, or anonymous sex.
-Other relationships are more permanent, being in a committed relationship with one another and not having sexual relationships with anyone else.
-Some are open relationships, and while committed to each other, allow themselves and their partner to have relationships with others.
-Other couples may be in secret, whether because of family upbringing, religion, pressure from friends/family, and other reasons.
+Types of relationships vary from one couple to another.
+Some relationships are meant to be temporary, casual, or anonymous sex.
+Other relationships are more permanent, being in a committed relationship with one another.

+On the basis of openness, all romantic relationships are of 2 types: open and closed.
+Closed relationships are strictly against romantic or sexual activity of partners with anyone else outside the relationships.
+In an open relationship, all partners remain committed to each other, but allow themselves and their partner to have relationships with others.

+On the basis of number of partners, they are of 2 types: monoamorous and polyamorous.
+A monoamorous relationship is between only two individuals.
+A polyamorous relationship is among three or more individuals.

+Some couples may choose to keep their relationship secret, because of family upbringing, religion, pressure from friends/family, or other reasons.

 The names of legal same-sex relationships vary depending on the laws of the land.
 Same-sex relationships may be legally recognized in the form of marriage, civil unions, domestic partnerships, or registered partnerships.

 Sexual orientation

 Individuals may or may not express their sexual orientation in their behaviors.
 People in a same-sex relationship may identify as homosexual, bisexual, or even occasionally heterosexual.

 Equally, not all people with a bisexual or homosexual orientation seek same-sex relationships.
 According to a 1990 study of The Social Organization of Sexuality, out of 131 women and 108 men who self-reported same-sex attraction, only 43 men (40%) and 42 women (32%) had participated in gay sex.
 In comparison, a survey by the Family Pride Coalition showed that 50% of gay men had fathered children and 75% of lesbians had children, and even more have had straight sex without having children.